 The RNA is purified in the process but is not modified or copied in any way.
 Detection by Proxy thus also works as sample prep for all other molecular techniques.

-The current pandemic is estimated to cost $5.6 trillion.
+The recent pandemic is estimated to cost $5.6 trillion.
 A contributory factor was the reliance on centralised PCR testing.
 The logistics surrounding this model are very slow and remove control of the process from individuals.
 It is unsuitable for real time monitoring and places unacceptable burdens on the population.